hamedsabri/awesome-openusd/README.md

 # Awesome OpenUSD

 A curated list of awesome Universal Scene Description (OpenUSD) resources and projects.
 These are hand-picked resources and projects that I find awesome.
-You might find more or others at the [ASWF USD Working Group Wiki](https://wiki.aswf.io/display/WGUSD/USD+Projects+and+Resources).

 ## Contents